Frequently Asked Questions:

-Can I get my COVID booster and my flu vaccine at the same time?
+Can I get my Covid-19 booster and my Flu vaccine at the same time?

-How soon will I be protected against both Covid and Flu?
+How soon will I be protected against both Covid-19 and Flu?

-The flu vaccine and Covid vaccine both start to work within 2 weeks.
-Please note that you may still contact both of these viruses despite being vaccinated however your symptoms are likely to be mild
+The Flu vaccine and Covid-19 booster vaccine both start to work within 2 weeks.
+Please note that you may still contact both of these viruses despite being vaccinated however your symptoms are likely to be mild.

 Some people are more at risk of getting complications if they catch flu.

 You can get the flu vaccine for free if you:

 - are 65 years of age and over

 - are a child aged 2 to 12 years